 Under Calendar Publishing Options, mark the options you want to enable for the CalPub Host.

 Installing the GroupWise Calendar Publishing Host

-As you set up the CalPub Host, use the GroupWise Calendar Publishing Host Worksheets that you filled out in "Planning a GroupWise Calendar Publishing Host" on page 117 to provide the required information.
+As you set up the CalPub Host, use the GroupWise Calendar Publishing Host Worksheets that you filled out in Planning a GroupWise Calendar Publishing Host to provide the required information.